VIDA-NYU/domain_discovery_tool_deprecated/README.md

     docker pull vidanyu/ddt:latest

-Run the app using the Docker image that you just built.
+Run the app using the Docker image that you just built (or pulled).
 This starts the elasticsearch and the DDT server:

-    docker run -i -p 8084:8084 -p 9200:9200 -t domain_discovery_tool /ddt/run_demo.sh
+    docker run -i -p 8084:8084 -p 9200:9200 -t <domain_discovery_tool or vidanyu/ddt:latest> /ddt/run_demo.sh

 To see the app running, go to: